 Water Holding Capacity

 In the quest for root nodules to form we first must maintain our lands making certain the Rhizobia bacteria is available in the soil, we are planting the legumes in.
 Rhizobia is a naturally occurring bacteria in healthy soils.
-Should the Rhizobia not be present in the soils action must be taken to fix the absence of this bacteria.
+Should the Rhizobia not be present in the soil, action must be taken to fix the absence of this bacteria.
 Rhizobia bacteria is a living organism.
 Healthily balanced soils encourage healthy bacterial growth for vegetation.

 Promoting Beneficial Bacteria Growth